 About Ivy L. Pike

 My research blends the impacts of inequality on health with the acknowledgement that human biology is shaped by our evolutionary heritage.
-I am interested in blending evolution and embodiment - what evolutionary mechanisms allow us to track our social and physical environments to improve fitness, balanced by a need to understand the broader health costs of tracking marginalized environments.
+I am interested in blending evolution and embodiment - what evolutionary mechanisms allow us to track our social and physical environments to improve fitness, balanced by a need to document the health consequences of tracking marginalized environments.
 To achieve this goal I have focused primarily on women's reproductive and psychosocial health.
 Finally, I remain committed to developing theoretically and practically relevant research that matches the circumstances of East African pastoralists' lives.
-To that end, I am conducting collaborative research on low-intensity violence on nutrition, health, and poverty among three pastoralist groups in northern Kenya.
-This project takes a regional perspective to understand the direct and indirect consequences of violence on health and emotional well-being.

 Pike, Ivy L., et al. "Documenting the health consequences of endemic warfare in three pastoralist communities of northern Kenya: A conceptual framework."
 Social Science & Medicine 70.1 (2010): 45-52.